© 2024 Kansas Public Radio

 In the beef industry, ongoing drought conditions have shrunk cattle herds.
 Drought can hurt hay production and water supplies, which can make it expensive for producers to keep herds.

-Derrell Peel, an extension livestock marketing livestock marketing specialist at Oklahoma State University, said although the industry runs in cycles, cattle numbers are low.
+Derrell Peel, an extension livestock marketing specialist at Oklahoma State University, said although the industry runs in cycles, cattle numbers are low.
 The national beef cattle herd is the smallest it’s been since 1961 and drought has pulled the numbers down over a handful of years, he said.

 “The bottom line is, beef production continues to get tighter in the U.S.,” Peel said.
 “So we've got record high beef prices for consumers, and we're going to continue to have record high prices for the foreseeable future.”